The Live-In Kitchen

 The process for roasting the butternut squash is similar to making butternut squash puree.
 You'll want to cut your butternut squash into cubes, then toss with olive oil, salt and pepper before baking in a hot oven until soft and golden.

-butternut squash and kale risotto in a big pot
+Butternut squash and kale risotto in a dutch oven.

 • Add toasted pine nuts to the top